MBtech/flink-deploy/README.markdown

+I would recommend using [my ansible repo](https://github.com/MBtech/ansible-flink) instead of this project for deployment of Flink.
+Ansible is much more practical and useful.
 Flink-deploy (as the name suggests) is a tool to deploy [Apache Flink](https://github.com/apache/flink) on [Amazon EC2](http://aws.amazon.com/ec2/).

 _Please do not hesitate to contact me for potential bugs that you have found along with the features you might want to see in this tool.
 Your feedback will help to further improve this tool._